 The color of a hydrangea flower depends on the chemical makeup of the soil it is planted in and how it is fed.
 If the soil is high in aluminum and has a low pH, the hydrangea flower will be blue.
 If the soil has either a high pH or is low on aluminum, the hydrangea flower color will be pink.
-In order to make a hydrangea change color, you have to change the chemical composition of the soil it grows in.
-This can be accomplished by adding Bonide Color MeBlue or Color Me Pink to the soil around your plants.
+In order to make a hydrangea change or keep its color, you have to change the chemical composition of the soil it grows in.
+This can be accomplished by adding the appropriate soil amendment listed below.
 This may take a few applications.
-It is easier to change a hydrangea from pink to blue than it is from blue to pink.
-White hydrangeas are not affected pH or by efforts to change bloom color.

 Hydrangeas also benefit from an occasional boost of TLC Tree, Shrub, and Landscape Food once or twice a year in spring or summer.
 Miracle-Gro™ fertilizer may also be used as a foliar spray for a quick feeding.

 A 2 inch layer of mulch (TLC recommends Grade A Premium Cypress or Cedar) placed over the bed area will discourage grass and weed growth, conserve moisture, and keep hydrangeas cooler, resulting in better growth.
 If necessary, you may pull the mulch back to inspect the soil moisture of the bed to determine watering needs.